M-casado/fega-metadata-schema/README.md

 This repository is licensed under the terms of the license found in [`LICENSE`](./LICENSE).

+### Third-party material

+File(s) in `schemas/json-ld.org/` incorporate work originally published by the World Wide Web Consortium (W3C) under the "W3C Software and Document Licence 2023".
+They remain available under that licence; see `schemas/json-ld.org/LICENSE` for details.

 ## Contact
 For general questions, or if you are unsure where to begin, follow the [_Need-help_](https://ega-archive.org/need-help/) form at our website.